 If you're growing a business, more than likely you're thinking about its future - and so are we.
 Beginning with the youngest of learners, Georgia is preparing students to meet the needs of the workforce well into the future.
-Nationally ranked Pre-K & Bright from the Start programs prepare our state's youngest residents - with 83,000+ children served in every Georgia county and 1.4 million children served since the program’s inception in 1993.
-To improve early literacy, Get Georgia Reading targets children from birth through age 8 in nearly 40 counties statewide with a 2020 goal of reading proficiency for all 3rd graders.
-Reach Out and Read distributes 165,000+ books annually during pediatric well visits.
+Nationally ranked Pre-K & Bright from the Start programs prepare our state's youngest residents - with 83,000+ children served in every Georgia county and 1.6 million children served since the program’s inception in 1993.
+Because literacy is the foundation upon which all other learning is built, Georgia is leveraging a recently awarded $180 million grant to improve K-12 reading levels.
+Get Georgia Reading targets children from birth through age 8 in nearly 90+ communities statewide and Reach Out and Read distributes 160,000+ books annually during pediatric well visits.

 Georgia's businesses can help shape the future workforce by engaging in our education system early.
 Georgia Power was proud to partner with Georgia's Vision to Learn on their initiative to improve literacy through better eyesight.
 Healthy vision is among the factors affecting 3rd grade reading proficiency – and Georgia’s Vision to Learn meets a critical need by providing free, mobile vision screenings, eye exams and glasses, if needed, to students who lack access to optometric care.
 In 2018, Vision to Learn gifted eye glasses to more than 4,500 students in metro Atlanta.

 The students in our state benefit from many local partnerships and Georgia -based programs, including:

 - Cox Campus “Read Right from the Start,” offering free, interactive courses and online resources tailored to students facing intergenerational illiteracy.

 - Deal Center for Early Language and Literacy at Georgia College focusing on best practices and research-based professional development.